The Affordable Care Act & Form 1095-C

 To comply with the new ACA requirements, the District has made several changes to our benefits program, including providing employees with a 1095-C form.
 The 1095-C includes information regarding the offering and enrollment of employees in the District’s health insurance plans.

 To provide easy and quick access to the 1095-C, employees will be able to consent in PeopleSoft to electronically receive the 1095-C, similar to the process for receiving electronic W-2s.
-Employees, who do not consent to receive an electronic 1095-C, will have a paper copy mailed to the address listed in PeopleSoft in mid to late January.
+Employees who do not consent to receive an electronic 1095-C will have a paper copy mailed to the address listed on file in PeopleSoft.

 Health Benefits for Temporary Employees

 Health insurance benefits will be extended to certain employees in temporary appointments and their dependents under the DC Employee Health Benefits Program (DCEHB) during the annual Open Enrollment period.
 Eligible employees will have an opportunity to select a health maintenance organization (HMO) health benefits plan, as provided in this instruction.
 This coverage does not extend to dental or vision care insurance.

 District government employees serving in temporary appointments may be eligible to participate in an HMO plan only under the DCEHB if he or she meets the following eligibility requirements: